-Do your research on the different types of mortgage loan programs and which programs may best suit you so you can start to budget for any down payment while taking care of current bills and other financial obligations.
+Do your research on the different types of mortgage loan programs and how much home you can afford.
+Find which programs may best suit you so you can start to budget for any down payment while taking care of current bills and other financial obligations.

 Calculating After-Tax Income